devopssteps/complete-60-days-devops-course/module-4_Configuration-Management-with-Ansible/day-26-Ansible-Jenkins-Integration.md

  1. Install Plugins:
       - Git plugin
       - Ansible plugin (or just use shell commands)
+      - SSH plugin -> this one is most important we use this one in the demo
+      - SSH server -> Optional
+      - Publish Over SSH  -> Optional

  2. Create New Freestyle Project
  3. Source Code Management: